tatumertanen/ultimate-self-improvement-guide/docs/contributing.md

 -   If you are modifying existing content, explain the reasoning behind your changes in the pull request description.
 -   Be respectful and considerate towards other contributors and maintainers.

-## Development Setup

-This self improvement guide is built using VitePress, a static site generator.
-To set up the development environment:

-1. Ensure you have Node.js installed on your machine.
-2. Clone the repository and navigate to the project directory.
-3. Run `npm install` to install the required dependencies.
-4. Run `npm run docs:dev` to start the local development server.
-5. Open `http://localhost:5173` in your browser to preview the guide.

 ## Reporting Issues

 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
 Provide as much detail as possible, including steps to reproduce the issue if applicable.